astrom-tom/catscii/README.md

     cat = catscii.load_cat('test_catscii.txt', 'yes')

-The first argument is the name of your catalog, and the second tells if there is a proper header
+The first argument is the name of your catalog, and the second tells if there is a proper header.
+A proper header is when each columns has a name and starts with a '#' symbol (see the example above).

 Help